Dmitriy Bunin

 Like premium Font Awesome icons, the free edition comes with distinct styles, including solid, regular, and brand-specific, to meet literally any design or dev needs.
 You can also access all free FA icons via their official GitHub repository.

-Glyph Neue
+Glyph Neue Icons ↗

 Glyph Neue by Icons8 is an icon pack with over 1,500+ modern, monochrome icons in SVG and PNG formats.

-All Glyph Neue icons are bold, sleek and perfect for illustrating interfaces and presentations.
+All Glyph Neue icons are bold and sleek, perfect for illustrating interfaces and presentations.
 They are also easily accessible and can be used through the Icons8 API.
 Glyph Neue also provides a handy Figma file for everyone to use.

-Google Material Icons
+Google Material Icons ↗

-Google Material Icons is probably the largest repository of free icons, offering a diverse collection of over 6,000+ open-source icons that are suitable for any design need.
+Google Material Icons is the largest repository of free icons, offering a diverse collection of over 6,000+ open-source icons that are suitable for any design need.
 Material icons are available for free under the Apache license 2.0, allowing for unrestricted use and modification for both personal and commercial projects.

-Hero Icons
+Hero Icons ↗

 Heroicons offers a compact set of SVG icons designed by the creators of Tailwind CSS and Tailwind UI.
 These 280+ icons come in four styles, including outline, solid, mini, and micro styles, all optimized for use with React and Vue.